parse-community/parse-server-s3-adapter/README.md

 ```

-# Breaking Changes From v2 to v3
+# Breaking Changes from v2 to v3

 1. **Old Method (No Longer Supported)**:
    ```javascript